-- 1. The debt used in the Debt to EBITDA calculation includes bank indebtedness, investment grade senior notes, senior notes, letters of credit, and dividends declared in accordance with the Company's credit agreements. - 2.
-The EBITDA used in the Debt to EBITDA calculation is adjusted for non-cash items, transaction costs and extraordinary and non-recurring items
+- The debt used in the Debt to EBITDA calculation includes bank indebtedness, letters of credit, and dividends declared in accordance with the Company's credit agreements. - The EBITDA used in the Debt to EBITDA calculation is adjusted for non-cash items, transaction costs and extraordinary and non-recurring items such as material acquisitions or dispositions in accordance with the Company's credit agreements.

 - 1. Funds flow is a capital management measure.
 See Specified Financial Measures in the Advisories. - 2.
-See Oil and Gas Advisory in the Advisories for additional information on production. - 3.
-Reserves for 2010-2024 are based on McDaniel reserves evaluation reports effective December 31 of the respective year in accordance with NI 51-101 and the COGE Handbook. - 4.
+See Oil and Gas Advisory in the Advisories for additional information on production. - Reserves for 2010-2023 are based on McDaniel & Associates Consultants Ltd.'s ("McDaniel") reserves evaluation reports effective December 31 of the respective year in accordance with NI 51-101 and the COGE Handbook. - 4.
 For production and TPP reserves, the constituent product types and their respective quantities may be found in the Annual Information Form for the respective year, copies of which may be accessed through the Company's profile on the SEDAR+ website (www.sedarplus.ca). - 5.
 CAGR is the compound annual growth rate representing the measure of annual growth over multiple time periods. - 6.
 TPP is defined as total proven plus probable reserves.

-- 1. NCIB refers to our normal course issuer bid. - 2.
-Total dividends per share and cumulative dividends plus NCIB are based on the weighted average basic shares in the year the dividend was paid or shares repurchased.
+- NCIB refers to our normal course issuer bid. - Total dividends per share and cumulative dividends plus NCIB are based on the weighted average basic shares in the year the dividend was paid or shares repurchased.